 AIMS K12 will notify the District of Residence within 30 days of all transfers, disciplinary or not.
 For all students who are expelled, the school will contact the District of Residence to notify them of the terms of the expulsion.

+9.5.
 Expulsion Hearings and Process

-The Head of School recommends expulsion by clearly defining the facts and situation in writing to the AIMS K12 Superintendent.
+The School Administrator recommends expulsion by clearly defining the facts and situation in writing to the AIMS K12 Superintendent.